jellyfin/jellyfin.org/docs/general/installation/advanced/manual.md

 sudoedit jellyfin.sh
 ```

-Then paste the following commands, optionally changing paths and options as needed.
+Then paste the following commands, optionally changing arguments as needed for custom deployments.

 ```sh
 #!/bin/bash